 - What experiences or investigations have you had thus far in Industrial Design, Visual Communication Design, and/or Interaction Design?
 For example, have you completed any volunteer or paid design projects?
 Do you personally know or follow the work of specific professional designers?
 Are there specific instances where the design of something has impacted you positively or negatively in a unique way?
 (Note: please do not generally describe Apple products.)

 - Why do you feel our Bachelor of Design program is right for you?
 (Note: your answer will be more compelling if it goes beyond financial incentives or issues of relocation.)

 - What academic interests do you have besides design?
 Describe specific classes that you have enjoyed or fields of study that you have explored, and explain why you found them interesting.

 - What are your extracurricular and personal interests?
 Are you involved in any clubs or student organizations?
 Are you passionate about specific activities?
 Do you work or volunteer at a company or organization while attending UW?
 Why have you chosen to be involved in these efforts?

 - If you are not accepted into the Bachelor of Design program, what would you plan to major in and why?

-Students will be notified by email of their status (accepted, rejected, or wait-listed) soon after the application deadline.
-Accepted students should contact the School's Advising Office by June 30 to accept the offer of the major and register for the Autumn sophomore design classes.
+Students will be notified by email of their status (accepted, rejected, or wait-listed) by June 30.
+Accepted students should contact the School's Advising Office by July 7 to accept the offer of the major and register for the Autumn sophomore design classes.